shehata18/bod-holding/README.md

-# BOD Holdings - Corporate Website
+# BOD Holdings - Corporate Website (Laravel MVC Structure)

 A professional corporate website for BOD Holdings, a holding company that manages multiple subsidiaries across diverse sectors.
+This project follows the Laravel MVC architecture.

 ## Project Overview

-This project is a static website built with HTML, Tailwind CSS, and JavaScript.
-It features a responsive design, RTL support for Arabic language, and various interactive elements.

-## Pages Included

-- **Home** (`index.html`): Introduction to BOD with sections linking to other main pages
-- **About** (`about.html`): Company overview, mission/vision, team members, and history
-- **Subsidiaries** (`subsidiaries.html`): List of companies under BOD with filterable categories
-- **Contact** (`contact.html`): Contact information, form, maps, and FAQ section

-Additional pages in the planned structure:
-- Sectors
-- News/Media
-- Careers
+This project has been restructured to follow Laravel's MVC (Model-View-Controller) architecture pattern.
+It utilizes Laravel's features for robust routing, template inheritance with Blade, database models, and controller logic.

 ## Features